Malabar Curry Powder - Indian Spice Blend

 The opening to the sea and to maritime trade has created a favorable climate for religious tolerance, so that in addition to the Hindu majority, Christians, Muslims and Jews all live in peaceful coexistence.
 So the perfect culture lab for food recipes.

 The Malabar coast and the western side of the Gati is one of the wettest regions of southern India.

 For ideal storage of this spice mixture, you should fill it in a glass container with screw cap closure.
 Give the jars before use in bubbly boiling water for 5 minutes to sterilize them.
 Your spice jars should always be stored in a cool (15 ° C) dark (protected from the sun's rays, as many spices otherwise fade from the UV rays) and dry place.

-Ingredients: tumeric, coriander, chili, garlic, ginger, fieno greco, cinnamon, basil, pepper, fennel, rice, cardamom, dextrose, jeera, cloves, salt, mustard
+Ingredients: tumeric, coriander, chili, garlic, ginger, fieno greco, cinnamon, basil, pepper, fennel, cardamom, jeera, cloves, salt, mustard, cane sugar

 May contain traces of mustard and celery